Enhanced Health in Care Homes: Workforce Development - elearning for healthcare

 How to access

 To view the Enhanced Health in Care Homes: Workforce Development programme, select the View button below.
-If you already have an account with elfh, you will also be able to login and enrol on the programme from the View button.
+If you already have a Learning Hub account, you will also be able to login and access the resources within the programme.

 Not an NHS organisation?